🔗Historic Architecture Intern – 480 hours

 Website National Park Service/NCPE Internship Program

-The Historic Preservation Training Center—located in Frederick, MD, within the boundary of Monocacy National Battlefield—provides planning, management, and day-labor services for preservation and maintenance projects through the national park system.
-A successful intern candidate(s) will work with the HPTC Architecture Section to complete condition assessments, documentation, and/or design for historic structures.
-This is an in-person internship, with no option for remote work.
+The Historic Preservation Training Center—located in Frederick, MD, within the boundary of Monocacy National Battlefield—provides planning, management, training, and construction services for preservation and maintenance projects through the national park system.

-Projects vary and include historic structure reports (HSRs), documentation drawings, accessibility studies, compliance reviews, condition assessments, and rapid assessment-style reports, etc., under the supervision of the Architecture Section Manager or other staff historical architects.
-Duties will include field inspection/assessment, historic fabric investigation, field documentation, archival research, and composing treatment recommendations.
-Field work is completed with weather in mind but could occur in cold or hot temperatures with precipitation in local park units or those which require overnight travel from HPTC headquarters.
-Office work is completed indoors in the historic Gambrill House at Monocacy National Battlefield.
+Typical projects include historic structure reports (HSRs), documentation drawings, accessibility studies, compliance reviews, condition assessments, rapid assessment-style reports, etc., prepared under the supervision of the Architecture Section Manager or other staff historical architects.
+Duties will include field inspection/assessment, historic fabric investigation, field documentation, archival research, and composing treatment recommendations in the form of a Historic Structure Assessment Report (abbreviated HSR).

 For those seeking architectural licensure, this internship may count toward the NCARB Architectural Experience Program (AXP) system and could allow the candidate to gain experience working with a practicing licensed architect.
 Other HPTC Architecture Section employees are actively working toward the AXP completion or are working toward completing the Architect Registration Examinations (AREs).
 HPTC owns an ARE lending library for candidates interested in studying for the AREs.
 This is a full-time, in-person internship for the summer of 2024.